Arduino Nano 33 BLE Sense

 Recovery and debug pins

-The Nano 33 BLE Sense uses Arduino’s standard double‑tap reset to enter the on‑board mass‑storage bootloader.
-Quickly press the reset button twice — the board re‑enumerates over USB as a drive that accepts a .bin firmware image, and OpenMV IDE uses this mode to flash.
+The Nano 33 BLE Sense uses Arduino’s standard double‑tap reset to enter Arduino’s bootloader.
+Quickly press the RESET button twice — the board enters bootloader mode and OpenMV IDE can flash a new firmware image.

-The nRF52840’s SWD signals are exposed on small pads on the back of the board (SWDIO, SWCLK, GND).
-They are 3.3 V referenced.
+The nRF52840’s SWD signals are exposed on plated pads on the back of the board.
+All debug signals are 3.3 V referenced.

 Onboard peripherals